 - a.
 HostExchangeAuthority: The authority that references the Host's Exchange Key used for exchange of session keys, provides implicit authentication - b.
-HostSigningAuthority: The authority that references the Host's Signing Key used for authenticating the host to the SP and session startup method integrity, provides explicit authentication - c.
+HostSigningAuthority: The authority that references the Host's Signing Key for challenge/response authentication, or the host's C_PIN credential for password authentication used for authenticating the host; and, for challenge/response authentication, provides session startup method integrity. - c.
 SPExchangeAuthority: The authority that references the SP's Exchange Key used for exchange of session keys, provides implicit authentication - d.
 SPSigningAuthority: The authority that references the SP's Signing Key used for authenticating the SP to the host and session startup method integrity, provides explicit authentication